+- Contact with parent by email, phone or mail,

+- Parent conference.

-- Contact with parent by email, phone or mail, - Parent conference, - Loss of free time at break or lunch, - Temporary loss of privilege to purchase items in the school store and/or to participate in the computer lab or gym, during breaks and/or lunch.
+- Loss of free time at break or lunch,

+- Temporary loss of privilege to purchase items in the school store and/or to participate in the computer lab, gym, or during breaks.

 - Reading and written assignment,

 - Temporary/permanent loss of privilege to participate in clubs, teams, or any school sponsored event;

 - Financial payment for property damage,

-- In house suspension,
+- Suspension,

-- Out of school suspension,

 - Termination of enrollment.

-Students may be removed from class and sent to the office of the Director of Education or to the Head of School.
+Students may be removed from class and sent to the office of the Director of Education, Director of Student Services, or to the Head of School.
 At no time is the student left alone or unsupervised.
 Parents will be apprised of behavioral difficulties that are persistent and asked to meet with staff at the School if deemed appropriate.